Serving jury duty? Read your instructions for the day.

 Unacceptable Court Attire

-- Gym clothes including: gym shorts, muscle shirts, spandex of any kind, yoga pants, jogging pants, pajama pants
+- Gym clothes including gym shorts, muscle shirts, spandex of any kind, yoga pants, jogging pants

 - T-shirts advertising a product or t-shirts containing profanity or controversial content